Student Research CompetitionESEC/FSE 2023

 - Research Talk during the conference

-The first-place winners are invited to participate in the ACM Student Research Competition Grand Finals (that includes all fields fo computer science).
+The first-place winners are invited to participate in the ACM Student Research Competition Grand Finals (that includes all fields of computer science).
 Here is how you can participate.

 Submit a Research Abstract